-

 What are the conditions for a granting of full immunity?
 What evidence does the applicant need to provide?
 Is a formal admission required?

-There are three types of leniency available depending on the stage at which the application was made and the amount of information provided (see OFT’s guidance on applications for leniency and no-action in cartel cases: OFT1495):
+There are three types of immunity/leniency available depending on the stage at which the business makes the application and the amount of information provided:

-This type of immunity provides guaranteed full corporate immunity from financial penalties, guaranteed “blanket” immunity from criminal prosecution for all current and former employees and directors that cooperate with the CMA, and guaranteed director disqualification protection.
+This type of immunity is available where an investigation has not started.
+It provides guaranteed full corporate immunity from financial penalties, guaranteed “blanket” immunity from criminal prosecution for all current and former employees and directors that cooperate with the CMA, and guaranteed director disqualification protection.
 To be eligible for Type A immunity, the undertaking must be the first to apply for leniency and disclose information that provides “a sufficient basis for taking forward a credible investigation.”

-Where the investigation into the cartel activity has already started, the first applicant may get corporate immunity from financial penalties (or reductions up to 100%) and criminal immunity from prosecutions for all or some of the employees and directors.
+Where an investigation into the cartel activity has already started, the first applicant may get corporate immunity from financial penalties (or reductions up to 100%) and criminal immunity from prosecutions for all or some of the employees and directors.
 Cooperating individuals may also avoid director disqualification.
-Unlike under Type A immunity, Type B immunity is not guaranteed, and the CMA also has discretion as to the level of reduction on any financial penalties.
-While there is no limit to the reduction, the CMA does not generally grant immunity or discounts of more than 50% on financial penalties in case of resale price maintenance (see Addendum to OFT1495).
+Unlike under Type A immunity, Type B immunity is not guaranteed, and the CMA has discretion as to the level of reduction on any financial penalties.
 To benefit from Type B immunity or leniency, the information provided must “add significant value” to the CMA’s investigation.
 It is, therefore, not available when the CMA has already gathered sufficient information to establish a civil infringement or to bring a successful criminal prosecution.

-The second applicant or later applicants (or coercers), regardless of whether there is a pre-existing investigation, that provide information that “add significant value” to the investigation before a statement of objections is issued, may receive a reduction that is typically between 25% and 50%.
+The second applicant or later applicants, regardless of whether there is a pre-existing investigation, that provide information that “add significant value” to the investigation before a statement of objections is issued, may also receive a reduction that is typically between 25% and 50%.
 The CMA may also award immunity from criminal prosecution for specific individuals and cooperating individuals may be able to avoid disqualification as a director, where corporate leniency reduction is granted.

 -